Node Titles

 }

-Let's look at the entire Index record again for our Example book, omitting any unrelated fields so we can focus on titles and get a better idea of how this works:
+Let's look at the entire Index record for our example book again.
+This time, we'll omit any unrelated fields so we can focus on titles and get a better idea of how this works:

 "schema" : {